Satan-baba/Blight-ticket-payment-prediction/README.md

 # Blight-ticket-payment-prediction

-To predict if a blight ticket fine will be paid or not
+To predict if a blight ticket fine will be paid or not.